San Francisco 49ers vs. Cincinnati Bengals NFL Week 14 Odds, Plays and Insights - NewsBreak

 Over/under insights

-- The two teams combine to average 52.9 points per game, 3.9 more than the over/under in this contest.
+- Sunday's total is 4.4 points lower than the two team's combined 52.9 points per game average.

-- This contest's over/under is 3.5 points greater than the 45.5 these two squads combine to surrender per game this season.
+- These two squads combine to surrender 45.5 points per game, 3.0 fewer than this contest's over/under.

 49ers stats and trends

-- San Francisco has played 12 games, with five wins against the spread.
+- San Francisco has five wins against the spread in 12 games this year.

-- The 49ers have been favored by 1.5 points or more 10 times this season and are 4-6 ATS in those matchups.
+- So far this season, the 49ers have been installed as favorites by a 1.5-point margin or more 10 times and are 4-6 ATS in those games.

 - San Francisco's games this year have gone over the total in seven out of 12 opportunities (58.3%).

-- San Francisco is 4-3 against the spread and 5-2 overall in games when it scores more than 22.3 points.
+- When San Francisco scores more than 22.3 points, it is 4-3 against the spread and 5-2 overall.

-- San Francisco is 2-3 against the spread and 3-2 overall when the team churns out over 349.4 yards.
+- In games that San Francisco totals over 349.4 yards, the team is 2-3 against the spread and 3-2 overall.

 - The 49ers have turned the ball over 18 times this season, one more turnover than the Bengals have forced (17).